mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Pauses and displays a message for the user to press a key when they are ready to see what words our 'dictionary corner' i.e. anagram solver function found.
 - Displays a message that the game is checking what words the 'dictionary corner' has found as there can be a few seconds of a delay.
 - Displays a list of words found using the chosen letters and the meaning of those words if available.
-- Pauses and displays a message for the user to press a key when they are ready to proceeed to the next round.
+- Pauses and displays a message for the user to press a key when they are ready to proceed to the next round.
-- If the player has completed three letters rounds the game progresses to the numbers round, otherwise it repeats a letters round.
+- If the player has completed three letters rounds the game progresses to the numbers round, otherwise, it repeats a letters round.
 - User stories covered: 1, 4, 6, 7, 8, 9, 11, 12, 13, 14

 <details><summary>Screenshots</summary>